 Mech special abilities

 - Burrow: Character and mech can cross rivers from and into tiles with tunnels (and mine).

 - Sword: Before combat as the attacker, the defender loses 2 power.

 - Shield: Before combat as the defender, you gain 2 power.

 - Rally: The character and mechs can move to any territory containing a flag or your worker.

 Starting location/resources: food and metal, with direct access to village and oil.

 Starting power and Combat cards: 3 power and no combat cards.

 Albion’s main goal should be to increase its mobility with the Rally ability.
 To move into a tile with a worker is a very powerful tool in moving your character and mechs (which can carry additional workers) around quickly.
 You can then also place flags – which you should do every time you move your character, so make sure you place all four.

 One of the strategies would be to move in such a way towards the factory, marking your territory, ready to defend it instantly.
 Or you can play a bit more defensively and expand cautiously.

 Rally allows you to gather your forces on a single tile instantly, and with 3 starting power, Shield, and Sword abilities, opponents won’t fancy going your way.

 Once you’ve got your mobility built up, it’s business as usual.
 Build your engine, optimize your top and bottom row actions, and start collecting stars.
 Keep an eye out on what others are doing and adapt if something unexpected happens.

 Faction special ability: Maifuku

 After movement, your character has the option to place an armed trap token on a tile.
 Armed trap tokens count as territories for Togawa at the end scoring (no other units necessary).
-Trap can be unarmed if an enemy unit enters the tile.
-It then gets flipped over and enemy must pay one of the four previously hidden penalties (four trap tokens are available):
+A trap can be unarmed if an enemy unit enters the tile.
+It then gets flipped over and the enemy must pay one of the four previously hidden penalties (four trap tokens are available):